 The 2332 is a smooth running locomotive.
 However, with the lack of Magnetraction and a heavy die-cast shell, this single motor unit has limited pulling power.
 Subsequent Lionel models of the GG1 were all equipped with dual Magnetraction motors.
 Nevertheless, the 2332 is still a desirable locomotive.

 Standard features of the 2332 GG1 include: die-cast body paint dark green (known as Brunswick green), five gold stripes, small Pennsylvania railroad logo centered on each side, single motor, two pantographs, three-position E-unit, headlight at each end, operating horn, coil couplers plus running lights and an ornamental horn on each end.

 Additional Detail, Photos & Box Information

 A common problem with all GG1 locomotives is the lettering and side strips.
 Due to years of handling, it is quite common to find a GG1 with worn lettering and/or strips on each side near the center.
 Units with intact letters and strips will usually command a premium.

 Another area of interest is the horn.
 The horn on the 2332 is unlike other postwar diesel horn.
 When operating properly, the horn sounds like a metal box with something 'rattling around inside'.
 Lionel attempted to duplicate the real-life sound -- and to a certain degree it was successfully -- however it simply sounded terrible from a toy train point of view.
 This version of the horn was discontinued on future GG1s.

-The length of a GG1 electric diesel is approximately 14" long (coupler to coupler).
+The length of a GG1 electric locomotive is approximately 14" long (coupler to coupler).